Mahāsaṅghika Vinaya

 adhikaraṇasamatha 2

-To a person who should given a removal through mindfulness, give a removal through mindfulness.
+To a person who should given a removal through memory, give a removal through memory.

 adhikaraṇasamatha 3